OhmEye/OhMarlin/README.md

     * Set XYZ to Zero makes the current physical position 0,0,0
     * Set Z=Z+10 increases the coordinates of Z by 10 for each press.
 This is handy if I want to move Z below zero for some reason.
     * Home Z Axis does exactly that, for Z only
     * Home XY Axis does exactly that, for XY only.
-Has no effect on my defaults because I usually have XY endstops disabled.
+Probably commented out because I usually have XY endstops disabled.
     * Zero SD Position moves the printing position in the currently selected file to the beginning
     * Motors/Fans Off turns off fans and disables steppers but does not change heaters
     * All Off turns off heaters, fans and steppers
+  * Other stuff
+    * I commented out the Contrast menu because it does nothing on any RRD style GLCD panel as far as I know

 Things to be aware of about my configuration if you plan to use my version on your printer: